 4 A Auto The flash discharges automatically depending on the light conditions. • Flash Off The flash does not discharge, regardless of the brightness.
 Use this mode to take pictures where flash photography is prohibited.
-4 Flash On The flash discharges for each shot regardless of the brightness. ®A Auto + Red-eye This mode reduces the red-eye phenomenon caused by the light from the flash being reflected in the subject's eyes.
-The flash discharges automatically. ٩ Flash On + Red-eye This mode reduces the red-eye phenomenon caused by the light from the flash being reflected in the subject's eyes.
+4 Flash On The flash discharges for each shot regardless of the brightness. ® A Auto + Red-eye This mode reduces the red-eye phenomenon caused by the light from the flash being reflected in the subject's eyes.
+The flash discharges automatically. ®~ Flash On + Red-eye This mode reduces the red-eye phenomenon caused by the light from the flash being reflected in the subject's eyes.
 The flash discharges regardless of the light conditions.
-0 Macro Light Light is emitted from the LED surrounding the lens.

-- The available modes differ depending on the selected shooting mode, focus mode or drive mode.
-Refer to "Functions Available for Each Shooting Mode" (p.172) for details. - If you use the Face Detection function when ${}^{{}{A}}$ is selected, the flash mode is automatically set to ${}^{{}{B}}$ . - A pre-flash discharges when using the red-eye reduction function.
+The available modes differ depending on the selected shooting mode, focus mode or drive mode.
+Refer to "Functions Available for Each Shooting Mode" (p.174) for details.

+- If you use the Face Detection function when \$ is selected, the flash mode is automatically set to \$. - A pre-flash discharges when using the red-eye reduction function.